Powerlearnproject/se-day1-assignment-faith-muraya/README.md

-Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
+2.Identify and describe at least three key milestones in the evolution of software engineering. mastering complexity
 Mastering process
 Mastering machine

-List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework.
+3.List and briefly explain the phases of the Software Development Life Cycle. planning - identify the software requirement or purpose and scope. requirement analysis - identify the final user specification. design - building the framework.